israelalagbe/pokemon-search/README.md

 ## Features

-- **Pokémon Search**: Search for Pokémon by name or ID with real-time results
+- **Pokémon Search**: Search for Pokémon by name or ID with real-time results and debounced input
 - **Team Building**: Add up to 6 Pokémon to your team with duplicate prevention
 - **Team Analysis**: Get detailed statistics and scoring for your team
 - **Local Storage**: Your team is automatically saved and persists between sessions
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Type Coverage**: Visual display of type diversity in your team
 - **Real-time Evaluation**: Team stats update automatically as you build
+- **Optimized Search**: Debounced search input reduces API calls and improves performance

 ## Team Scoring System